Hiwonder-docs/Touch-Sensor/source/docs/2_Arduino_Development_Tutorial.md

 ### 2.1.2 Environment Configuration

 Install the Arduino IDE on your computer.
-The installation package is located under "**[2  Arduino Installation Package](Appendix.md)**."
+The installation package is located under "**[Arduino Installation Package](Appendix.md)**."
 For detailed instructions on using the Arduino IDE, please refer to the corresponding directory.

 ## 2.2 Test Case